winesapOS/winesapOS/CONTRIBUTING.md

     - Source: `scripts/winesapos-setup.sh`
 - `/var/winesapos/IMAGE_TYPE` = The image type that was set during the build process.
     - Source: `scripts/winesapos-install.sh`
-- `/var/winesapos/VERSION` = The version of winesapOS that is installed.
-    - Source: `VERSION`
 - `/home/winesap/.winesapos/winesapos-setup.desktop` = A desktop shortcut for the winesapOS First-Time Setup wizard.
     - Source: `files/winesapos-setup.desktop`
 - `/home/winesap/.winesapos/winesapos-upgrade.desktop` = A desktop shortcut for the winesapOS Upgrade wizard.